deletedcu/angular-demo/lectures/day-2/routing.md

 import { RouterModule } from '@angular/router'; // add import statement here
 ```

-Now add the module as an import in `src/app/app.module.ts` and define which modules go with which routes:
+Now add the module as an import in `src/app/app.module.ts` and define which modules correspond with which routes:

 ```javascript
 imports: [